hypre-space/hypredrive/docs/usrman-src/input_structure.rst

 FSAI
 ~~~~

-The factorized sparse approximate inverse (FSAI) preconditioner can be further configured by the
+Use these optional keywords to configure the factorized sparse approximate
-following optional keywords:
+inverse (FSAI) preconditioner:

 - ``max_iter``, ``tolerance``, and ``print_level`` - See :ref:`amg` for a description of
   these variables.